esperanca/personal_website/src/posts/weeknote-031.md

 ### KPI’s for design systems

 Had interesting conversations with the DNA team about how to measure stuff.
-Inquisitive Nathan is looking for useful ways of measuring contribution.
+Inquisitive Nathan is looking for new ways of measuring contribution.

 ### Attending EuroIA

-Had the opportunity to attend EuroIA this year.
+Had the opportunity to attend EuroIA last thursday.
 I was not watching the keynotes live, and I’m glad the organisation is making all videos available very fast.
 Peter Merholz shared a very bold statement:

 > I’ve been beating this drum that information architecture has been constrained by its relationship to user experience… And I think that has been ultimately to his detriment.
 Because there is so much information that is not specifically user experience that would benefit from our practices, and it’s not understood or appreciated how it can reach beyond user experience.

-I am doing lots of research about this, and I think he nailed.
-Information Architecture applied to organisational design is our best chance: To avoid bad management consultants.
-To stop with the madness in reorgs.
-To align language and intent with customers.
+He nailed: Information Architecture applied to organisational design is our best chance to escape [this madness](https://images.app.goo.gl/5FLU9xM41uTdfnpz6).

-EuroIA also had a great line-up of workshops; it was hard to choose.
+EuroIA also provided a great line-up of workshops; it was hard to choose.
 I attended a hilarious one about Information X Organisation.
 It was about our inability to imagine new organisations—a simulation in organisational design.
 With a team, your task was to assess information flows, decision-making models and communication.
 The scenario was a change in strategic direction for a startup.
-Birgit Geiberger was in my group, with a service designer and a content strategist.
-It was fun.
+My group was really cool: me, a content strategist, a service designer and Birgit Geiberger.
+Birgit is an IxDA fellow and we always bump into each other in design events.
+We got lost many times, we had some challenges with Miro but It was fun. \
+\
+In the saturday afternoon, I watched an interesting talk by Dave Hora about pattern languages.
+He was inspired by Christopher Alexander.
+His [research in patterns](https://www.davesresearch.com/talks/patterns2020) is available online.

 ## Things I have learned